DSC09998 (1).JPG

 Design and Significance

-The memorial will be a life-size bronze sculpture of a mother and her children bound with the scales of justice.
-The woman who will be featured in the sculpture is a Yazidi survivor who won a trial against ISIS in Germany.
+The memorial is a life-size bronze sculpture of a mother and her children bound with the scales of justice.
+The woman featured in the sculpture is a Yazidi survivor who won a trial against ISIS in Germany.
 This was the first trial, and the first conviction, of an ISIS member for genocide anywhere in the world.
-Her children, who will also feature prominently, were killed by ISIS during the genocide.
+Her children, who also feature prominently, were killed by ISIS during the genocide.

 The bravery of this survivor stands as a testament to justice and accountability, and the verdict provides a model for how governments can and should respond to the instances of conflict-related sexual violence.
-The sculpture will be dedicated to the woman and all survivors, and will serve as both a symbol and tool for justice and accountability.
+The sculpture is dedicated to the woman and all survivors, and serves as both a symbol and tool for justice and accountability.

 Beyond serving as a catalyst for justice and accountability, the memorial can also be thought of as a form of collective reparations.
 Such reparations are focused on delivering a benefit to groups (e.g. survivors) who have suffered from crimes (e.g. conflict-related sexual violence) and violations of their rights and are meant to address the common shared impact of such violations.
 Memorialization of this kind is a key component in bringing about justice and healing for survivors.

-The memorial is being created by Rebecca Hawkins, an accomplished sculptor, with input from Nadia Murad.
+The memorial was created by Rebecca Hawkins, an accomplished sculptor, with input from Nadia Murad.

 Timeline: Convictions of ISIS Members